Ran (film): Plot

-After Saburo's army enters Jiro's territory to find Hidetora, Jiro hastily mobilizes his army.
-After a truce, Saburo learns from Kyoami of Hidetora's potential location.
-After Saburo leaves, Jiro attacks Saburo's smaller forces, suffering losses, and orders his remaining forces to retreat after learning of another army marching on the First Castle.
-Saburo finds Hidetora, who partially recovers his sanity, and reconciles with Saburo.
-However, Saburo is killed by one of Jiro's snipers.
-Hidetora dies from grief.
-Tsurumaru and Sue arrive at the ruins of a castle, but inadvertently leave behind the flute that Sue gave him when he was banished.
-She gives him a picture of Amida Buddha for protection while she attempts to retrieve the flute.
-However, she never returns.
+Saburo's army enters Jiro's territory to find Hidetora, forcing Jiro to hastily mobilize his army.
+A brief truce is reached and Saburo rides off after learning of Hidetora's whereabouts.
+Jiro breaks the truce and attacks Saburo's remaining forces, suffering significant losses, and is forced to retreat when informed that the armies of the neighbouring lords are marching on the First Castle.
+Saburo tracks down Hidetora, who has partially recovered his sanity, and the two reconcile.
+However, Saburo is shot and killed by one of Jiro's assassins.
+Overcome with grief, Hidetora dies on his son's body.
+Tsurumaru and Sue arrive at the ruins of the family castle.
+Sue leaves to retrieve the flute Tsurumaru has inadvertently left behind, giving him a picture of Amida Buddha for protection before she departs.
+She never returns.

 As the First Castle is besieged, Kurogane learns of Sue's death, and confronts Kaede.
-After she confesses her plot was revenge against the Ichimonji clan, she is killed by Kurogane.
-Jiro, Kurogane, and all Jiro's men subsequently die in battle.
+After confessing that her plot was revenge against the entire Ichimonji clan for massacring her family, Kaede is killed by Kurogane.
+Jiro, Kurogane and all Jiro's men subsequently die in battle.
 A funeral procession is held for Saburo and Hidetora.
 Meanwhile, left alone in the castle ruins, Tsurumaru trips, dropping the Amida Buddha image Sue had given to him.
-The film ends with a distant shot of Tsurumaru silhouetted against the castle's landscape atop the ruins.